lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Building with Elixir you join a community that has spawned, grown and progressed without a megacorp at the helm.
 An ecosystem that is stable and where code rarely churns or changes.
 A language that was considered largely complete several years ago, an announcement that received massive applause.
 The language is mostly being polished at this point.
 Meanwhile the ecosystem grows around it.
 That is where the innovation happens.
 Outside of the core.

-Layers of good, thoughtful design gives us something fundamentally different.
+Layers of good, thoughtful design gives us something fundamentally different to build on.

 ## Getting fancy: Media